conventional loan

 When a conventional loan makes sense

 Conventional financing is the default for most U.S. homebuyers because it offers the broadest property eligibility and the best long-term cost when you have decent credit.
-If your credit is 740+ and you can put 20% down, no other program will beat it.
+If your credit is 740+ and you can put 20% down, conventional financing will be hard to beat.

-If your credit is in the 620–680 range or you’re putting less than 10% down, run the numbers against an FHA loan — the upfront and monthly mortgage insurance math sometimes favors FHA at the lower end of the credit spectrum.
+If your credit sits in the 620–680 range, or you’re putting less than 10% down, it’s worth running the numbers against an FHA loan first.
+At the lower end of the credit range, the upfront and monthly mortgage insurance math can favor FHA.
+Compare both before you commit.

 What credit score do I need for the best conventional rate?